LIAAD/tls-covid19/README.md

 ## Publication

 Pasquali, A., Campos, R., Ribeiro, A., Santana, B., Jorge, A., and Jatowt, A. (2021).
 TLS-Covid19: A New Annotated Corpus for Timeline Summarization.
+In: Hiemstra D., Moens M-F., Mothe J., Perego R., Potthast M., Sebastiani F. (eds), Advances in Information Retrieval.
 ECIR'21 (Lucca, Italy.
 March 28 - April 1).
-To appear.
+Lecture Notes in Computer Science, vol ..., pp. x - x.
+Springer.
+To Appear

 ## Contact